junsupan/junsupan.github.io/_pages/research.md

 ## Working Paper

-**"High-dimensional Dynamic Portfolio Selection with Machine Learning"**
+**"High-Dimensional Dynamic Portfolio Selection with Machine Learning"**

 ## Work in Progress

 **“Conditional Asset Pricing Factor Models with Firm Characteristics Tensor Data”** with Andrii Babii and Eric Ghysels

-**“Identification and Estimation of Factor Models Through Skewness”** with Andrii Babii and Eric Ghysels
+**“Identification and Estimation of Factor Models Through Coskewness Tensor”** with Andrii Babii and Eric Ghysels